Error-and-Erasure Decoding for Block Codes with Feedback: Erasure Exponent of Error-Free Codes:

 \end{theorem} Like Theorem \ref{thm:con1}, Theorem \ref{thm:con3} is correct both with and without feedback.
 Although $\PERA$'s and $\PE$ will be different in each case, the relationship between them given in equation (\ref{eq:thmcon3}) holds in both cases. \begin{proof} If $\PE (M, \blx_1, L_1, 0)=0$ theorem holds trivially.
 Thus we assume henceforth that $\PE (M, \blx_1, L_1, 0)>0$.
 Using Theorem \ref{thm:con1} with $\Per=\PERA (M, \blx, L)$ we get

 Since $\PE \left(M,\blx,L,\PERA (M, \blx, L) \right)=0$ and $\PE (M, \blx_1, L_1, 0)>0$ we have,

 Thus

-\end{proof} As we have done in the errors and erasures case we can convert this into a bound on exponents.
-If we use the improved version of Haroutunian's bound, i.e. Lemma \ref{lem:harimp}, as an upper bound on the error exponent of erasure free block-codes we get the following. \begin{theorem} For any rate $R \geq 0$ for any $\ts \in \left[ \tfrac{R}{\CX},1 \right]$
+\end{proof} As we have done in the errors-and-erasures case we can convert this into a bound on exponents.
+If we use the improved version of Haroutunian's bound, i.e. Lemma \ref{lem:harimp}, as an upper bound on the error exponent of erasure free block codes we get the following. \begin{theorem} For any rate $R \geq 0$ for any $\ts \in \left[ \tfrac{R}{\CX},1 \right]$

-\end{theorem} Now let us focus on the value of erasure exponent at zero rate: \begin{lemma} For the channels which has zero zero-error capacity, i.e. $\CX_0=0$, erasure exponent of error free block-codes at zero rate $\TEXz(0)$ is equal to the erasure exponent of error free block-codes with two messages $\XEtwo$. \end{lemma} Note that unlike the two message case, $\XEtwo$, in the zero rate case $\TEXz(0)$ the number of messages are increasing with block length to infinity, thus we can not claim their equality just as a result of their definitions. \begin{proof} If we write Theorem \ref{thm:con3} for $L=1$, $\blx_1=0$ and $L_1=1$
+\end{theorem} Now let us focus on the value of erasure exponent at zero rate: \begin{lemma} For the channels which has zero zero-error capacity, i.e. $\CX_0=0$, erasure exponent of error free block codes at zero rate $\TEXz(0)$ is equal to the erasure exponent of error free block codes with two messages $\XEtwo$. \end{lemma} Note that unlike the two message case, $\XEtwo$, in the zero rate case $\TEXz(0)$ the number of messages are increasing with block length to infinity, thus we can not claim $\XEtwo=\TEXz(0)$ just as a result of their definitions. \begin{proof} If we write Theorem \ref{thm:con3} for $L=1$, $\blx_1=0$ and $L_1=1$

 Thus as an immediate result of the definitions of $\TEXz(0)$ and $\XEtwo$, we have $\TEXz(0)\leq \XEtwo$.